top of page

 • A scholarship award does not guarantee future awards, but repeat applications are encouraged.

+Lessons are subsidized at a rate of $60 per lesson-hour, not to exceed the total of a trimester’s award.
 Payment is made directly to the instructor at the conclusion of each trimester upon receipt of an end-of-trimester report.
-Lessons are subsidized at a rate of $60 per lesson-hour, not to exceed the total of a trimester’s award.
-The student is responsible for any cost of lessons beyond the scholarship award, paid directly to the instructor.
+A scholarship only covers lessons taught during the trimester for which it was awarded.
+If scholarship funding is unused, it does not count towards a future trimester.
+A student is responsible for any cost of lessons beyond the scholarship award, paid directly to the instructor.

 Are there any additional costs or requirements?